miekg/bgp/README.md

 in its entirety and just focus on capabilities. i.e make Append() work on the open message itself.

+Also the data in now a []TLV, maybe it would be nicer to have a map map[int]TLV indexed on the Code so we can implement a .Clear(code int) as well to clear a message.

 ## TODO

 * fix all error uses